jianghao1123/Android_AnimationHorizontalListView/README.md

 # Android_AnimationHorizontalListView
-a simple realization and demo of android animation horizontalListView.
+a simple realization and demo of android animate horizontalListView.